cshevick/Housing-Price-Predictor/README.md

-# Housing-Price-Predictor
-Machine Learning Housing Price Predictor (Python, pandas, NumPy, scikit-learn, Matplotlib, seaborn)
+Machine Learning Housing Price Predictor

-# Housing Price Prediction

 This project predicts housing prices using a Random Forest Regression model.
 The data is preprocessed, and hyperparameter tuning is performed using GridSearchCV to optimize the model.